WPBP/Backbone-Modal-View/README.md

 Do you want a modal with search included withoout develop in Javascript?
 This code is very simple, is generated a button that you can print or return where you prefer that will open a modal view.
 You have only to define the output of the list (HTML) and the AJAX call where save the element checked.
-CHeck the code example and try it to understand how can save so much your precious time!
+Check the code example and try it to understand how can save so much your precious time!

+The example code in the class, save the checked element as a string separated by ', ' in an user field.

 ## Example